rivka-dev/SophieBuelProjet3/README.md

 Having finished your last project a little ahead of time, you are sent to reinforce the front-end developer of a team working on the design of an interior designer's portfolio site.
 It's Monday morning and it's time for your first team brief for this project.
 ### Missions
 After the meeting and Charlotte's letter, you list your 3 main missions.
-You must therefore develop:
+You must therefore develop :
-  ➣ the presentation page of the architect's work (from the HTML provided) ➣ the site administrator (customer) login page (code to be created from scratch) ➣ the modality for uploading new media (code to be created from scratch).
+  ➣ the presentation page of the architect's work (from the HTML provided)
+  ➣ the site administrator (customer) login page (code to be created from scratch)
+  ➣ the modality for uploading new media (code to be created from scratch).

 ## Installation guide
 1. Clone the repository
 2. Run `npm install` command in backend folder to install project dependencies